Spring flowers on a hillside with a beach and sunset in the background, on the Isle of Wight

 Soak up some culture

-Immerse yourselves in the island’s rich cultural heritage, exploring historic landmarks, museums, music venues and art galleries.
+Immerse yourselves in the Island’s rich cultural heritage, exploring historic landmarks, museums, music venues and art galleries.

 Lewis Carroll, Charles Dickens, Julia Margaret Cameron and Alfred, Lord Tennyson (former Poet Laureate during Queen Victoria’s reign) all found inspiration here on the Isle of Wight.
 Today, there is a new wave of artists, musicians and creators following their worn path, creating amazing pieces around the Island.